 By Kim Brawn, Thompson Free Library

 TFL is open to the public Tuesday to Friday 9 a.m. to 5 p.m. and Saturday 9 a.m. to 1 p.m.
-Masks are optional indoors for those vaccinated and strongly encouraged for those who are not.
-For information on events, visit our website (https://www.thompson.lib.me.us), Facebook page, or contact us at firstname.lastname@example.org or 207-564-3350.
+For more information (including Zoom links to our free virtual public programs), visit our website https://www.thompson.lib.me.us, Facebook page, or contact us at firstname.lastname@example.org or 207-564-3350.
 Find us on Instagram @tf_library.